rjachuthan/riturajwrites/content/posts/my_attempt_at_lowcode_nocode_de_framework.md

 writing pipelines and defining validation steps.
 This significantly reduces the cognitive load on the developers and allows them to focus on what they do best - engineering data.

+# Stay Tuned for the Next Chapter

+As we turn the page on this chapter, I'm thrilled to share that our story of building the Low-Code/No-Code Data Engineering Framework isn't a tale of fiction.
+It's a reality, it's tangible, and it's ready to make its debut on the center stage.

+But don't close the book just yet!
+We're merely at the end of a chapter, not the whole story.
+We've set the scene and introduced our characters.
+Now, it's time for the plot to thicken.

+In the next chapter (or rather, the next article), we'll delve deeper into the heart of the narrative.
+We'll explore the intricacies of the code, the twists and turns of our journey, the challenges we faced, and how we overcame them.
+We'll also share the reviews and feedback from the brave teams who've been using this framework, and how it has transformed their data engineering processes.

+So, keep your bookmark ready, sit back, and stay tuned for the next chapter.
+The magic of Low-Code/No-Code Data Engineering is just beginning to unfold.
+See you in the next article!